How Much Does Parylene Coating Cost? – All Things Considered

 Is Cost-Efficient Parylene Possible?

-- Reworking Parylene is impossible
+- Reworking and removing Parylene is impossible

 - Parylene coating equipment is too expensive and complicated to use